-- Documents relating to the identification and verification of customer and related beneficial owner - Documents relating to national and international transaction - Documents relating to attempted transaction and business relationship - Records relating to suspicious transaction report - Records of employee code of conduct and trainings in regards to KYC and AML/CFT and the action taken as a consequence, records showing the dates of KYC and AML training and the names and acknowledgement of the staffs receiving the training shall be retained for the period as prescribed by the law of the land.
+- Documents relating to the identification and verification of customer and related beneficial owner - Documents relating to national and international transaction - Documents relating to attempted transaction and business relationship - Records relating to suspicious transaction report - Records of employee code of conduct and trainings in regards to KYC and AML/CFT

+All the documents pertaining to the prevention of Money Laundering and Combating Financing Terrorism, including the AML monitoring reports made by the Compliance Officer and the action taken as a consequence, records showing the dates of KYC and AML training and the names and acknowledgement of the staffs receiving the training shall be retained for the period as prescribed by the law of the land.
 All records maintained should be available to the authorized persons promptly on request without any undue delays.
 Any records which are computerized processed or developed pertaining to the AML act shall be taken as evidence under the AML act.